 Themes related to priority population groups

 These themes address the needs of groups which often have not received sufficient attention in the health care system, and include: indigenous health, health for those identifying as LGBTQ, geriatrics, and global health.

 Themes related to CanMEDS roles

 The curriculum is organized around the seven CanMEDS roles of a physician, and several of these are amplified by dedicated theme-based teaching, including: the role as leader (including quality improvement, patient safety, resource stewardship & transition of care), as collaborator (with other health professionals), as health advocate, as professional, and as scholar.

 Themes related to specific content areas

-These are topics that students have identified as needing particular attention, partly because they do not necessarily fit well with either the systems-based or the life-cycle frameworks we are using, and include: medical imaging, pharmacology, nutrition, and humanities.
+These are topics that students have identified as needing particular attention, partly because they do not necessarily fit well with either the systems-based or the life-cycle frameworks we are using, and include: medical imaging, pharmacology, nutrition, public health and humanities.